SAP-archive/teched2021-DAT160/exercises/ex2/README.md

 # Exercise 2 - Utilize SAP Data Warehouse Cloud to integrate different Data Streams

 In this exercise, we will utilize SAP Data Warehouse Cloud to integrate different data streams.
 To do this we use the Data Flow Builder provided.
+As described in the overall use case description our goal is to firstly consolidate the different data sources and to secondly identify selected attributes to be considered for analytical consumption afterwards.

 ## Exercise 2.1 - Get started with SAP Data Warehouse Cloud